 Qiwāma-enforcement, as has been discussed, is entirely about bad wives, therefore the fact that good wives do not need it is irrelevant.
 What they say is similar to:

 But is that assumption true?
 4:34 says that there is something intrinsic about men that justifies God giving them authority over their wives.
 There is some genetic/evolutionary reason why giving men authority over their wives leads to better results for everyone involved.
 If that is true (and we either have to assume it is true because the Quran says it is, or abandon the Quran for containing a falsehood), then giving men authority over their wives in a modern family is just as relevant as it would be in an ancient family.
 There are thousands of situations that come up in a modern family’s life in which the question of authority is significant.
 Should the wife accept that particular job?
 Should the son be allowed to go out with that group of friends?
 Should the daughter be allowed to wear that particular dress?
-Qiwāma allows for discussion and argument while giving the man the right of having the final word, because of a superiority in rank that God has given to him, and because he spends out his wealth to care for his family (the reasons given in 4:34).
+Qiwāma allows for discussion and debate while giving the man the right of having the final word, because of a superiority in rank that God has given to him, and because he spends out his wealth to care for his family (the reasons given in 4:34).
+But if the husband’s opinion is absurd, his wife can appeal to higher authorities to correct him.

 A feminist who appreciates everything said above may go on to say that she does not like to live with a husband who thinks he has the right of having the final word.
 But even in this case she is misunderstanding the purpose of 4:34.
 If she marries a husband as intelligent and educated as herself, he will probably be the type of person to work out all issues of authority without having to resort to saying that God has granted him the final word.
 It is only an extremely socially inept man who insults his wife by telling her he has authority over her.
 An intelligent and intellectually mature Muslim man will instead treat her like an equal, the way Prophet Muhammad appears to have treated his wife Aisha.

 Many women can probably be convinced to dislike qiwāma in the name of women’s rights.
 This is similar to the way that even today it is easy to convince workers to support communism despite the horrors it led to in the 20th century.
 Both feminism and communism promise a specific class of people increased rights, powers, and privileges, and few humans have the wisdom to reject such things when offered to them freely.
 Ask any Muslim woman, especially an unmarried and college-educated one, “Do you want as much authority as your (future) husband or less authority?” and she will probably say she wants as much authority.
 This is similar to asking a worker, “Do you wish your boss was legally required to share much of his wealth with his employees?”, the answer will almost certainly be a “Yes!”
 The problem is that we cannot build a civilization based on answering the average person’s desires.
-Legal systems and social order have to be designed by mature people who can foresee the long-term results of their actions; all societies that have embraced feminism have below-replacement fertility rates (they are slowly going extinct), and all communist societies are poor, unhappy, unfree and unproductive.
+Legal systems and social order have to be designed by mature people who can foresee the long-term results of their actions.
 Ending qiwāma might make a small minority of women happy, but what will be the long-term costs to the rest of society?
-If it is said that a woman shouldn’t have to sacrifice her freedom and independence for the sake of society, the answer is that actually she does.
+If it is said that a woman should not have to sacrifice her freedom and independence for the sake of society, the answer is that actually she does.
 Islam asks both men and women to sacrifice many of their desires for the sake of the greater good.
 They are required to limit sexual partners even if this reduces their fulfillment; they are required to pray at inconvenient hours; they are required to not enjoy alcohol even though it is highly pleasurable to drink and many people are capable of enjoying it without becoming alcoholics.
 Pious Muslim women by and large see no problem with qiwāma because it is one of dozens of limitations God places on women supposedly for their own good and the good of those around them.
-A Muslim woman either has to accept that God is right in His commandments, or that He is wrong and she can do better outside of them.
+A Muslim woman either has to accept that God is right in His commandments or that He is wrong and she can do better outside of them.

 Interfacing With Secular Law

-It should be mentioned that most legal systems do not recognize the validity of the use of violence against a wife in any circumstance except in that of physical self-defense.
+It should be mentioned that most legal systems do not recognize the validity of the use of violence against a wife in any circumstance except in that of physical self-defense, and even then a man may be considered guilty until proven innocent.
 For this reason Muslims living under such laws are required to follow those laws.
 By the fact of accepting to live under a secular legal system and enjoying its protection, one also accepts to abide by its limitations.
 Upholding the “social contract” inherent in living under a secular legal system takes precedence over applying parts of Islamic law that conflict with it.
 In Islam the protection of life, property and dignity are the prime purposes of the law, so a secular legal system that affords these things but prohibits applying certain branches of Islamic law is still largely in accordance with Islam.

 Fighting Violence Against Women

 While 4:34 teaches us that there are extremely rare cases in which violence against a wife is justified, this should not make us indifferent toward cases of domestic abuse.
-The Quran throughout it is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
+The Quran is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
+How can a man carry out the “greater jihad” of working to make the world a better place if he has created a cruel and tyrannical kingdom at home?
 Until recently Muslim societies (and of course non-Muslim ones too) were quite apathetic toward the issue of cruelty toward women.
 Things seem to be improving.

 An intelligent legal theorist should have no trouble seeing that giving someone policing power is bound to lead to abuse if there is no oversight, therefore the creation of agencies protecting women against abuse should be an essential part of any developed Islamic legal system.
 Women should enjoy all of the protections of a country’s constitution and should have recourse to the authorities if they suffer abuse on the hands of their husbands, fathers or others.